 - extremely dry weather cause the grass growth rate to slow up, which may mean that it would not be necessary to cut the grass each time

-- we have recently changed our grass cutting regimes which includes leaving more grass longer for wildlife (we have also changed the number of cuts carried out on all other areas to match the use and type of area)
+- we've recently changed our grass cutting regimes which includes leaving more grass longer for wildlife (we have also changed the number of cuts carried out on all other areas to match the use and type of area)

 - we don't weed spray any public footpaths or kerbs, this is the responsibility of Norfolk County Council

 - we won't cut grass on verges that have car(s) parked on them due to the risk of damage to those vehicles

 If your problem has not been covered in the above points please contact us to let us know.
 Our contact details are at the bottom of this page.

 We cut hedges that are on council owned land.
 But we're limited to the times and frequency that this can be carried out due to the ground bird nesting season.
 We can only cut hedges between September and February providing that birds are not nesting early or late in the season.

 Norfolk County Council are responsible for cutting their own hedges, and for maintaining the visibility of road signs.